iwoty/cars-management-oop/README.md

 Warning!
 Check available space before inserting car into given garage!
 If there is no space an `OverflowError` should be raised.

 ##### `space_left`
-Function should return information about available space in garage.
+Method should return information about available space in garage.

 # 2nd part

 ##### `display_vehicles`
-Function should print out all vehicles' details.
+Method should retrurn all vehicles' details.
 Output should be like this:
 ```
 Cars available in {location}: